AdrianMolecule/fokker/README.md

-This is to document the Fokker large scale model airplane project
+This is to document the Fokker half scale model airplane project